Log Cabin Fireplaces: Your Inspiration

 You also don’t have to think about ventilation as you would in a house as the smoke from your fire will just go into the surrounding air.

 Fire-pits can be quick and easy to build and can be built using many different materials such as stone, steel, and bricks.
 It can be as small or as large as you’d like it.

 This fireplace is included in this roundup to give you some inspiration for what your fireplace could look like at Christmas.

-Fireplaces form the centre of the log cabin home, and are an integral part to living the rustic cabin lifestyle.
+Fireplaces form the center of the log cabin home and are an integral part of living the rustic cabin lifestyle.

 There is an abundance of design features that you could include in your own fireplace design.

-Did any of the fireplaces catch you eye?
-Which was your favourite?
+Did any of the fireplaces catch your eye?
+Which was your favorite?